gregvers/functions-samples/oci-list-instances-python/README.md

 Create the application and function
 -----------------------------------
 ### Create an Application to run your function
+  You can use an application already created or create a new one as follow:
   ![user input icon](../images/userinput.png)
   ```
   fn create app <app-name> --annotation oracle.com/oci/subnetIds='["<subnet-ocid>"]'